A generalization of the CHSH inequality self-testing maximally entangled states of any local dimension: Introduction

 The approach generalizes naturally also to the tilted case, and we present a candidate family of Bell inequalities generalizing the family of tilted CHSH inequalities \cite{Acin12}.
 However, in the tilted case, the lack of symmetry seems to make the analysis surprisingly more complicated, and we can only conjecture that for each pure bipartite entangled state of any local dimension there is a corresponding inequality in the family whose maximal violation self-tests it.

 The Bell operator for the maximally entangled case is presented in section \ref{sec: main}, and concisely stated in Definition \ref{def: bell-operators}.
 The quantum bound and self-testing results are stated in Theorems \ref{thm: quantum-bound} and \ref{thm: exact self-testing}.
 Section \ref{sec: conj} presents the candidate family for the tilted case, and the corresponding conjecture.
+In Appendix \ref{sec: appendix}, we give a robust version of our self-test for the maximally entangled case (Theorem \ref{thm: robust self test}).